 “Pearls are an often-misunderstood product, even in jewelry stores, which don’t always carry the most interesting designs,” she says.
 “But these exist, and the CPAA exists to shed a light on innovative growers and designers, and to educate everyone on the beauty of cultured pearls and their incredible story of sustainability.”

-This story about pearls previously appeared in Rock & Gem magazine.
+This story about what are pearls previously appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Audrey Pavia.